Cozy Peach Kitchen

 Metal teaspoon lifting seasoning mix out of glass jar on a green cloth

 Making homemade taco seasoning is an easy way to liven up dishes with extra flavor.
-This recipe uses common pantry spices and is ready in just 5 minutes.
+This recipe uses a small amount of table salt and common pantry spices and is ready in just 5 minutes.

 Ingredients